placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 [[The christian framework calls on white America to repent.]]
 ......

 I want to bring Kierkegaard back in here because his work in synthesizing the two traditions has interesting implications for our purposes.
-Dialogue is insufficient, yet it also *must* precede repentance and accountability; it is a necessary condition for acknowledging one's priviledge and taking responsibility for one's actions.
+Dialogue is insufficient, yet it also *must* precede repentance; it is a necessary condition for acknowledging one's priviledge and taking responsibility for systemic injustice.

 Police officers cannot be held accountable until they understand that they are in the wrong.
-Indictments are important for *instilling* this understanding, but an indictment here and there does not provide that.
+Indictments are important for *instilling* this understanding and rectifying the brutal arrogance that comes with impunity, but an indictment alone cannot provide that understanding.
 A convicted officer recieves punishment, but this is not the same as being held accountable.
 Until we get to that point, punishment is just another ordeal; a threat on blue lives.
 It is something suffered for the cause, and I fear that such suffering actually increases in-group loyalty: it mobilizes the police; it arms and armors them.

 We need not be worried that this will be an exact mirror image of the BLM movement and the way each tradgedy reinforces it.
 The police cannot organize in the same way; their situation is not the same; their history is not the same.
-And their inability to organize betrays that---in some remote way---they understand this.
+And their inability to organize betrays that---in some remote way---they understand this difference.
 This is where true knowledge can arise.

 Police departments cannot be held accountable until they are brought to an understanding of their role in systematic racism.
 America cannot be held accountable until it understands its history.
 Demands for accountability might be good teaching tools, but until the understanding is there, that is all they are.

-This kind of knowledge is very much